alastairreid/RelatedWork/_papers/murray:secpriv:2013.md

 processes while the mCertiKOS paper proves results about a system in which inter-process communication has been disabled.

+Using the terminology of [nelson:osr:2020], the information flow property proved is [non-leakage].

 {% include links.html %}